greenelab/deep-review/manuscript.md

 best-in-class methods that required years of extensive customization, and specialized implementations are now being used at industrial scales.

-Neural networks were first proposed in 1943 [@1HVDhhwpK] as a model for how our brains process information.
+Deep learning approaches grew from research in neural networks, which were first proposed in 1943 [@1HVDhhwpK] as a model for how our brains process information.
 The history of neural networks is interesting in its own right [@1G5eCiq4d].
-In neural networks, inputs are fed into a hidden layer, which feeds into one or more subsequent hidden layers, which eventually produce an output layer.
-The neural networks used for deep learning have multiple hidden layers.
+In neural networks, inputs are fed into a hidden layer, which feeds into one or more hidden layers, which eventually link to an output layer.
+A layer consists of a set of nodes, usually called "features" or "units," which are connected via edges to the immediately earlier and the immediately deeper layers.
+The nodes of the input layer generally consist of the variables being measured in the dataset of interest -- for example, each node could represent the intensity value of a specific pixel in an image processing application or a gene expression value in a transcriptomics experiment.
+The neural networks
+used for deep learning have multiple hidden layers.
 Each layer essentially performs feature construction for the layers before it.
 The training process used often allows layers deeper in the network to contribute to the refinement of earlier layers.
 For this reason, these algorithms can automatically engineer features that are suitable for many tasks and customize those features for one or more specific tasks.

-Deep learning does many of the same things as more familiar machine learning approaches [@TNPWa7Br].
+Deep learning does many of the same things as more familiar machine learning approaches.
+In particular, deep learning approaches can be used both in *supervised* applications -- where the goal is to accurately predict one or more labels or outcomes associated with each data point -- in the place of regression approaches, as well as in *unsupervised*, or "exploratory" applications -- where the goal is to summarize, explain, or identify interesting patterns in a data set -- as a form of clustering.
-Like a clustering algorithm, it can build features that describe recurrent patterns in data.
-Like a regression approach, deep learning methods can predict some output.
-However, deep learning methods combine both of these steps.
-When sufficient data are available, these methods construct features tuned to a specific problem and combine those features into a predictor.
+Deep learning methods may in fact combine both of these steps.
+When sufficient data are available and labeled, these methods construct features tuned to a specific problem and combine those features into a predictor.
+In fact, if the dataset is "labeled" with binary classes, a simple neural network with no hidden layers and no cycles between units is equivalent to logistic regression if the output layer is a sigmoid (logistic) function of the input layer.
+Similarly, for continuous outcomes, linear regression can be seen as a simple neural network.
+Thus, in some ways, supervised deep learning approaches can be seen as a generalization of regression models that allow for greater flexibility.
 Recently, hardware improvements and very large training datasets have allowed these deep learning techniques to surpass other machine learning algorithms for many problems.

-Neural networks are most widely associated with supervised machine learning, where the goal is to accurately predict one or more labels associated with each data point.
-However, deep learning algorithms can also be used in an exploratory, "unsupervised" mode, where the goal is to summarize, explain, or identify interesting patterns in a data set.
-In a famous early example, scientists from Google demonstrated that a neural network "discovered" that cats, faces, and pedestrians were important components of online videos [@IiNJE32f] without
+In a famous and early example, scientists from Google demonstrated that a neural network "discovered" that cats, faces, and pedestrians were important components of online videos [@IiNJE32f] without